Steppin' Out (Tony Bennett album)

-Steppin' Out is an album by Tony Bennett that was released in 1993.
+Steppin' Out is an album by Tony Bennett released in 1993.
 A tribute to Fred Astaire, the album continued Bennett's commercial comeback; like the previous year's Perfectly Frank, it achieved gold record status in the United States.
 In 1994, it won the Grammy Award for Best Traditional Pop Vocal Performance.
 A music video for "Steppin' Out with My Baby" received airplay on MTV.

+On November 8, 2011, Sony Music Distribution included the CD in a box set entitled The Complete Collection.